 The silent killer

-You’ve probably heard that eating too much salt can be harmful.
-Sometimes it’s doing damage without you even realizing it.
-For example, too much salt in your diet can lead to high blood pressure, which is difficult for a person to detect, especially at first.
+You’ve probably heard that consuming too much sodium can be harmful.
+Sometimes, it does damage without you even realizing it.
+For example, too much sodium in your diet can lead to high blood pressure, which is difficult for a person to detect, especially at first.

-Dr. Morton Tavel, professor emeritus of Indiana School of Medicine, says that at least one-third of Americans have high blood pressure.
-This number is also consistent with the Center for Disease Control and Prevention’s reports on blood pressure.
-The CDC states that high blood pressure can increase your risk for heart disease and stroke, which are among the leading causes of death in the United States.
+According to the Centers for Disease Control and Prevention (CDC), nearly half of Americans have high blood pressure.
+The CDC also states that high blood pressure can increase your risk for heart disease and stroke, which are among the leading causes of death in the United States.
 That risk increases with age.

 The risk factors for high blood pressure include having certain conditions, such as diabetes, family history and genetics, and lifestyle choices.
 You can modify lifestyle choices to help control and manage your blood pressure, however.

-Tavel says you should limit yourself to no more than 2,300 milligrams (mg) of sodium per day, which is just about the amount of sodium found in one teaspoon of salt.
-However, he says even a modest reduction, to 1,500 mg per day, can lead to better health.
+Tavel recommends limiting sodium intake to no more than 2,300 milligrams (mg) per day, which is about the amount found in one teaspoon of salt.

 These recommendations are also backed by the American Heart Association.

 Tavel recommends choosing foods that are labeled “reduced sodium” or “no salt added.”
-Be sure to read labels, and choose foods that contain less than 5 percent of the recommended daily salt allowance.
+Be sure to read labels and choose foods that contain less than 5 percent of the recommended daily sodium allowance.
 Here are some healthy, low-sodium frozen meals to try.

 Read on for info on six heart-healthy foods to add to your diet.

-Fresh and frozen vegetables are naturally low in sodium (usually less than 50 mg per serving) so “load up on these,” says Lise Gloede, a registered dietitian and nutritionist.
+Fresh and frozen vegetables without any sauce or seasonings are naturally low in sodium (usually less than 50 mg per serving), so “load up on these,” says Lise Gloede, a registered dietitian and nutritionist.
 “Be careful of canned vegetables and high-salt salad dressings,” she warns.

 Baked potatoes and sweet potatoes are naturally low in sodium and high in potassium, Gloede says.
 Tavel adds that if your diet is high in potassium, you don’t need to trim as much sodium from your diet (although you probably should).

-Unsalted nuts in the shell are an excellent snack option because they contain no sodium at all.
+Unsalted nuts in the shell are an excellent heart-healthy snack option because they have no sodium at all, and contain unsaturated fats and fiber.
 The added bonus, Gloede adds, is that it “takes longer to eat when you have to get them out of the shell, so it helps with not overeating them.”

 Popcorn can be a great low sodium treat as well if you’re enjoying an unsalted version.
 Pop it in an air popper yourself or on the stove with just a bit of olive oil.